Thomas Shadwell: Works

 But Shadwell never deviates into sense."

 Dryden had furnished Shadwell with a prologue to his True Widow (1679) and, in spite of momentary differences, the two had been on friendly terms.
-But when Dryden joined the court party, and produced Absalom and Achitophel and The Medal, Shadwell became the champion of the Protestants, and made a scurrilous attack on Dryden in The Medal of John Bayes: a Satire against Folly and Knavery (1682).
+But when Dryden converted to Catholicism, joined the court party and produced Absalom and Achitophel and The Medal, Shadwell became the champion of the Protestants and made a scurrilous attack on Dryden in The Medal of John Bayes: a Satire against Folly and Knavery (1682).
 Dryden immediately retorted in Mac Flecknoe, or a Satire on the True Blue Protestant Poet, T.S.
-(1682), in which Shadwell's personalities were returned with interest.
-A month later he contributed to Nahum Tate's continuation of Absalom and Achitophel satirical portraits of Elkanah Settle as Doeg and of Shadwell as Og.
+(1682), in which Shadwell's personal attacks were returned with interest.
 In 1687, Shadwell attempted to answer these attacks in a version of Juvenal's 10th Satire.

-However, Dryden's portrait of Shadwell in Absalom and Achitophel cut far deeper, and has withstood the test of time.
-In this satire, Dryden noted of Settle and Shadwell:
+However, Dryden's portrait of Shadwell as Og in the second part of Absalom and Achitophel cut far deeper and has withstood the test of time:

-Two fools that crutch their feeble sense on verse;